Terrazza

 No analysis available

 There is direct, repeated evidence that VA financing is accepted for this building.
-Multiple listings mention VA financing approval and even an assumable VA loan, which is strong confirmation.
+The public remarks clearly state VA approval and VA financing eligibility.

-Multiple listings explicitly state that the building is fully insured, including exact phrases like "100% Insured" and "100% hurricane coverage."
-That is strong direct evidence for walls-in/full-building coverage.
-This feature is confirmed with very high confidence.
+Multiple listings explicitly state the building is fully insured, including clear phrases like "100% Insured" and "100% hurricane coverage."
+This is strong public-remark evidence that the HOA provides full building insurance/walls-in style coverage.

 No analysis available